MeganHarrison/ai-agent-mastery/6_Agent_Deployment/~deployment_guides~/gcp-deployment.md

    terraform apply      # review → yes
    ```

+Your infrastructure is now deployed to GCP!

 ---

 ## 5  `cloudbuild.yaml` at a glance

+Just so you understand what is being created at a high level:

 | Step                | Action                                                                                     |
 | ------------------- | ------------------------------------------------------------------------------------------ |